-Analysis of Fiscal Years 2016 and 2015 Financial Summary and Cumulative Net Income
+Analysis of Fiscal Years 2017 and 2016 Financial Summary and Cumulative Net Income

-OFS's fiscal year 2016 net cost of operations of \$4.1 billion includes the reported net income related to TARP investment and FHA-Refinance programs, as well as expenses for the Treasury housing programs under TARP and administrative expenses.
-For the fiscal year ended September 30, 2016, OFS reported net subsidy income for three programs - CPP, CDCI, and FHA-Refinance.
-These programs collectively reported net subsidy income of \$58 million.
-Also, for the fiscal year ended September 30, 2016, OFS experienced net subsidy cost for one program - AIFP totaling \$7 million.
-Fiscal year 2016 costs for the Treasury housing programs under TARP are \$4.1 billion and administrative costs are \$129 million.
-For the fiscal year ended September 30, 2015, the net cost of operations was \$4.4 billion.
-These net cost amounts reported in the financial statements reflect only transactions through September 30, 2016 and September 30, 2015, and therefore are different than lifetime cost estimates made for budgetary purposes.
+OFS's fiscal year 2017 net cost of operations of \$4.1 billion includes the reported net income related to TARP investment and FHA-Refinance programs, as well as expenses for the Treasury housing programs under TARP and administrative expenses.
+For the fiscal year ended September 30, 2017, OFS reported net subsidy income for four programs - CPP, CDCI, AIFP and FHA-Refinance.
+These programs collectively reported net subsidy income of \$14 million.
+Fiscal year 2017 costs for the Treasury housing programs under TARP are \$4.0 billion and administrative costs are \$97 million.
+For the fiscal year ended September 30, 2016, the net cost of operations was \$4.1 billion.
+These net cost amounts reported in the Agency Financial Report reflect only transactions through September 30, 2017 and September 30, 2016, and therefore are different than lifetime cost estimates made for budgetary purposes.
 Over time the cost of TARP programs will change.
-As described later in the OFS audited financial statements, these estimates are based in part on currently projected economic factors.
+As described in the OFS audited financial statements, these estimates are based in part on currently projected economic factors.
 These economic factors will likely change, either increasing or decreasing the lifetime cost of TARP.